Mike-williams3000/scoreboard-app/README.md

 a projected scoreboard and team benches, through mobile devices.

 Still to do:
-Data persistance through light weight database (loki, pouchdb etc) Move to MVC style!
+Data persistance through light weight database (loki, pouchdb, NeDB etc) Move to MVC style!
 Team selection, pictures and numbers for display.
 Template for scoreboard display